What is camping in a campervan like?

 - We try our best to maintain our vehicles' accessories, but we're human and sometimes we miss something or there will be a minor problem while you're on the road.

 - Please don't ask us to comp your rental because one of the lawn chairs has a broken leg or the cook kit is short a fork.
-Or the electric cooler isn't as cold as you thought it would be.
+Or the refrigerator isn't as cold as you thought it would be.
 But tell us about it so we can buy a replacement or find a better solution.
 We very rarely charge for damages and only when there's clear evidence the renter caused the damage on purpose or was really careless.
 We would like to think this works both ways but there are a lot of customers out there who want a discount for every little thing.

 - If this sounds like a problem, we're probably not going to get along and please rent from a different company.
 We need the headache less than the money.